jacksleight/laravel-omni/README.md

 - A single syntax for including all components
 - A single directory structure for all components
 - A single file for all component concerns (logic, template, styles and scripts)

-> [!IMPORTANT]
-> I built this because I want to implement views as describe above, but this package does not get in the way of the usual view approaches.
-You can still render plain view files, create normal Blade and Livewire components stored in their usual locations, and use all the various Blade include directives.

 All Omni components can: